113ll3/Ibmclouddocscli/plugins/catalogs/manage-catalogs.md

   <dt>--account-group ACCOUNT GROUP</dt>
   <dd>The account group name or ID.
 This option applies only to enterprise accounts.</dd>
   <dt>--plans-list PLANS LIST</dt>
-  <dd>A comma-separated list of plan IDs or names to be include or excluded.</dd>
+  <dd>A comma-separated list of plan IDs or names to include or exclude.</dd>
   <dt>--offering OFFERING</dt>
   <dd>The product name or ID.</dd>
   <dt>--include</dt>